neoito-hub/HR-docs/src/Leave_policy.md

 - A maximum of 5 continous days of paternity leave can be availed by an employee during the confinement of spouse.
 - The paternity leave must be taken within 15 days of child birth, failing which the leaves will lapse.
 - In case of adoption or surrogacy, employees can take leave upto 5 days and leave can be taken only if child is actually living with the parents.

+### Bereavement Leave
+- A maximum of 3 days can be availed by the employee for the death of the employee’s immediate family.
+In addition to that, an employee shall be entitled to use two 2 days of sick leave as bereavement leave.

  ### Compensatory Leave Off
 - An employee is eligible for compensatory leave off, when he/she has worked on on any of the national/festival/declared off day after getting approval from manager.